 Other factors that determine eligibility for new car replacement insurance include a driver’s driving record so keep that in mind while applying.

-Collision coverage vs. New car replacement
+Collision insurance vs. New car replacement

-Collision coverage is standard auto insurance coverage but differs from new car replacement.
+Collision insurance is standard auto insurance coverage but differs from new car replacement.
 New car replacement is an add-on to insurance.
 This means it enhances standard collision coverage.
 It will pay out more in the case of a totaled vehicle.

 Collision coverage helps pay for repair or replacement costs if your car crashes into an object or another car.
 Under collision coverage, damage to your car is covered up to the total value of the car, minus the deductible.
 This coverage is recommended if you’re leasing a vehicle or you’re paying off a vehicle loan.